We can sort transformations of graphs into two types -x

 add 2 to all the s's and move the graph right.

-Y transformations are easier.implies
+Y transformations are easier.

 correctly, a scaling by 2 in the y direction.
 Notice the difference